Bertha Boynton Lum (1869 – 1954) is an American artist who helped popularize Japanese and Chinese woodblock printing in the west.

 Here are some of my favorite pieces she created…

 The Piper (1916)

 May Night (1913)

 This article was posted on Saturday, April 28th, 2018 at 1:18 pm and is filed under Arts and Crafts, Bertha Lum, Countries & Cultures, Illustrations, Illustrators, Mama Lisa, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply